CAMAU: Progression and Assessment in the Curriculum for Wales

 - empirically derived understandings of progression in classrooms

 to explore how progression might best be described and developed in relation to these six curricular areas of learning and experience.
-The project also investigates how progression steps might be most helpfully identified, described and used to support future learning.
+The project also investigated how progression steps might be most helpfully identified, described and used to support future learning.

 PI: Professor Louise Hayward, School of Education, University of Glasgow